Jack-Q/blog/source/_posts/2017-07-07-configure-ros-environment.md

       sudo apt-get install ros-kinetic-ros-base
       ```

+      This is generally a recommendation for robot itself or computer without GUI enabled (using tty to interact with).

   * desktop package

       Include some of common GUI packages for desktop usage, also include full package